MutwiriTunje/MutwiriTunje/README.md

 - 👋 Hi, I’m @MutwiriTunje
 - 👀 I’m interested in python development and machine learning
-- 🌱 I’m currently learning django, php and python
+- 🌱 I’m currently working on machine learning, django & flask framework, python and integration of APIs
 - 💞️ I’m looking to collaborate on python projects and machine learning projects
 - 📫 How to reach me, email:tunjegituma@gmail.com, linkedin:https://www.linkedin.com/in/tunje